Configuring single sign-on (SSO) with Azure

 Configuring IT Glue

-After setting up Azure, you need to configure your IT Glue account to authenticate using SAML.
+After completing the preceding configuration steps in Azure, you need to configure your IT Glue account to authenticate using SAML.
 You will need a few pieces of information from Azure to complete this step.

-IMPORTANT It's highly recommended that before you begin the below set of instructions, log in to your IT Glue account twice - once in a regular browser and once in an incognito/private window.
+IMPORTANT It's highly recommended that before you begin the subsequent set of instructions, log in to your IT Glue account twice: once in a regular browser and once in an incognito/private window.
 Alternatively, you can also log in to two separate browsers.
 This is to ensure that you are still logged in to your account in case you are locked out in the other window.

-3. Click the Authentication tab and then turn the Enable SAML SSO toggle switch to ON.
+3. Turn on the Enable SAML SSO toggle.
 Once this is turned on, a form will appear.
 You will need to collect information from Azure and enter it into this form.

-• Copy the Azure AD Identifier (a.k.a.
+• Copy the Microsoft Entra ID Identifier (a.k.a.
 SAML Entity ID) and paste it in the Issuer URL field.

 • Copy the Login URL (a.k.a.
 SAML Single Sign-On Service URL) and paste it in the SAML Login Endpoint URL field.